LATEST UPDATE: Monday 22 June 2020

 The Government has updated it business rates support for retail and other business sectors.
 It has expanded its ‘retail discount’ to 100% discount on business rates.
 This discount now covers, all retail, leisure, hospitality businesses plus estate agents, letting agencies and bingo halls.

 The Government has provided funding for business grants of £10,000 or £25,000 to qualifying small businesses and some businesses in receipt of business rates retail discount.
-We have written to over 1,250 local businesses which may qualify.
+There are three grant amounts available:

 We will review across our corporate estate where tenants may need a flexible approach from us about delaying rent payments.
 Where possible we will delay the obligation to pay if that enables a business to survive and retain employees.